 If you are looking for a good pair of sunglasses for under $30, look no further than the Tifosi Jet sunglasses.
 These simple polycarbonate sunglasses are shatterproof and made of nylon for a lightweight and durable design.
 The nose pieces included are soft and waterproof rubber that will help grip your face when exposed to sweat or water.

-Each pair of Tifosi sunglasses come with a protective case to keep them protected in your tennis bag, along with instructions for care and use.
+Each pair of Tifosi sunglasses comes with a protective case to keep them protected in your tennis bag, along with instructions for care and use.
+These Tifosi Jet sunglasses are a great option for players on a budget.

 Price | $